What Happens If You Don't Pay Car Insurance

 Extended window, common for autopay customers

 A payment made inside the grace period restores your policy without any lapse recorded.
-A payment made after the deadline may still restart coverage, but it triggers a formal cancellation and reinstatement process.
+Pay after the deadline and coverage may restart, but your insurer records a formal cancellation and requires a reinstatement process.

 What a Policy Lapse Actually Costs You